evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ### Seats

-The Citroën ë-C3 accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Citroën ë-C3 accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats

-For the front row, the Citroën ë-C3 offers two different seat types to choose from, catering to a range of comfort and style preferences.
+The front row offers two seat types to cater to various comfort and style preferences:

 The following functionalities are available on the **Start** seat: